p1m-ortho/qs-global-ortho-search-queries/README.md

     * Choose Output Format: `As a bare-bones text document (type text/plain)`
     * Choose Randomization: `Generate your own personal randomization right now`

-12. Press `Get Sequence`; copy and paste the generated list into your LST file in the `rnd` dir.
+12. Press `Get Sequence`; open your LST file in the `rnd` directory with any plain-text editor and copy & paste the generated list of random numbers into it.
 13. Run `general-makeposti.sh` with bash again.
 14. If everything went fine, the script would produce the following message when finished: